ycorcos1/axis-pro-app/docs/PR_Summaries.md

 - ✅ `npm run build:renderer` compiles without errors
 - ✅ No TypeScript linter errors
 - ✅ All imports resolve correctly

+**Manual Testing Instructions:**

+To verify the recording functionality:

+1. **Setup:**
+   - Run `npm run dev` to start the application
+   - Create or open a project from the Dashboard

+2. **Test Screen Recording:**
+   - Click "Record" menu in TopBar
+   - Select "🖥️ Screen Recording"
+   - RecordingPanel should appear as modal
+   - Select a screen or window from the source picker
+   - Toggle microphone on/off
+   - Click "Start Recording"
+   - Recording timer should start counting
+   - Click "Stop Recording" after 5-10 seconds
+   - WebM file should convert to MP4
+   - Recording should auto-import to Media Library

+3. **Test Movie Recording (Webcam):**
+   - Click "Record" → "🎥 Movie (Webcam + Audio)"
+   - Webcam should be enabled by default
+   - Start recording and verify webcam preview
+   - Stop and verify import

+4. **Test Screen + Camera (PiP):**
+   - Click "Record" → "📹 Screen + Camera (PiP)"
+   - Select screen source
+   - Webcam should be enabled
+   - Start recording
+   - Both screen and webcam streams should be captured
+   - Verify both tracks in output file

+5. **Test Audio Only:**
+   - Click "Record" → "🎤 Audio Only"
+   - Only microphone should be active
+   - Record and verify audio file

+**Expected Behavior:**

+- Recording panel opens in modal overlay
+- Source selection shows thumbnails
+- Recording timer pulses during capture
+- Stop button appears in red
+- WebM converts to MP4 automatically
+- File imports to Media Library
+- Toast notifications confirm success
+- Recording saved in `~/AxisPro/projects/{projectId}/recordings/`

 **Functional Requirements:**